 Alternatively, if you’re not able to train several times a week, aim to complete a full-body workout twice a week.

 You’re trying to build lean muscle mass quickly to avoid losing too much size from your fat burning efforts.
 So lifting light weights with high repetitions isn’t the way to go, as this doesn’t increase muscle mass effectively.

-That said, as with any training programme, you need to change your routine regularly in order to keep shocking your body and avoid plateauing.
+That said, as with any training program, you need to change your routine regularly in order to keep shocking your body and avoid plateauing.

 This approach will increase muscle mass which has the added benefit of increasing your natural metabolism rate, which will also contribute to your fat shredding.
 Win-win.

-So ultimately, it’s impossible to put a timescale on the amount of time it will take you to get ripped.
+So ultimately, it’s impossible to put a fixed timescale on the amount of time it will take you to get shredded.